-The pound to the dollar rate is working in our favour, slightly, for the first time in a while and its the time of year when the tech giants release their new devices.
+The pound to the dollar rate is working in our favour, slightly, for the first time in a while and its the time of year when the tech giants release their new devices – it is better to be prepared when it comes to knowing your customs limits when you return to the UK.
 Apple just launched their new iPhone to name but one and Amazon and other providers will surely launch some products in the lead up to Black Friday.

 The price variation can be massive around the world, particularly when in the US products typically sell for the same amount there in dollars as we pay in pounds.
 It is tempting to head on a cheap flight to the states and purchase the items there and bring back.
 It is worth remembering that if you intend to do this that you must make sure the device will work as you expect in the UK.
 For example, you have suitable power connectors, it isnt locked to a mobile network abroad etc.

 Aside from that you then need to be aware of your duty-free allowance when returning to the UK.
 The rules state that you can bring a certain amount of goods for your own use from outside of the European Union into the UK without paying duty or tax.